MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/implement-b2b.md

   2. Set the Expiration duration in **Expires** field
 11. Saving the Key will display the **Value**.

-[!WARNING]
+> [!WARNING]

-Ensure you copy the Key **Value** on save.
-This value will not be available when you leave the blade
+> Ensure you copy the Key **Value** on save.
+This value will not be available when you leave the blade.

-### Configure the B2B invitation service settings in Dynamics 365 for Finance and Operations, Enterprise edition
+### Configure the B2B invitation service settings in Finance and Operations, Enterprise edition
 1. Log in to the Dynamics 365 for Finance and Operations, Enterprise edition as administrator
 2. Navigate to **System administration -> Setup -> B2B Invitation Configuration** form and click **Edit**
 3. Select **Enabled**